article banner

 }

-Context receivers can specify multiple receiver types.
+Context parameters can specify multiple receiver types.
 For example, in the code below, the callFooBoo function expects both Foo and Boo receiver types.

 class Foo { fun foo() { print("Foo") } } class Boo { fun boo() { println("Boo") } } context(Foo, Boo) fun callFooBoo() { foo() boo() } context(Foo, Boo) fun callFooBoo2() { callFooBoo() } fun main() { with(Foo()) { with(Boo()) { callFooBoo() // FooBoo callFooBoo2() // FooBoo } } with(Boo()) { with(Foo()) { callFooBoo() // FooBoo callFooBoo2() // FooBoo } } }